LewisMDillon/escape-from-fell-manor/README.md

 ![screenshot](documentation/feature22.png)

-- **Yes/No Valiation**
+- **Yes/No Validation**

     - When presented with a special game prompt.
 The game validates the user's input based on the choices given in the prompt.
-If the game recieves an invalid input from the user, the prompt is then repeated to the user.
+If the game receives an invalid input from the user, the prompt is then repeated to the user.

 ![screenshot](documentation/feature23.png)

 ### Future Features

 - Character customisation
     - Functionality to allow users to create different characters with different strengths & weaknesses.
-Possible character classes eg. Warrior, Mage, Rogue etc.
+Possible character classes e.g. Warrior, Mage, Rogue etc.
 - More equipment/item implementation
     - Inclusion of more weapons and armor with varying levels of power
 - Scoring system
-    - system to score player runs based on health/damage done/correct answers/time taken etc. Implemented into hall of fame to create ranked leaerboard.
+    - system to score player runs based on health/damage done/correct answers/time taken etc. Implemented into hall of fame to create ranked leaderboard.

 ## Tools & Technologies Used